 Environment and Society

 The intersecting crises of ecological destruction and social injustice result from environmentally neglectful economies, policies, legal systems, cultural mores, and values.
-Our research question concerns how best to understand these crises and, with this knowledge, build more sustainable societies.
-Our teaching and research give students the analytical tools and practical skills needed to answer this question and join in creating a more just and sustainable world.
+This group seeks to understand these crises and, with this knowledge, build more sustainable societies.
+The faculty members' teaching and research give students the analytical tools and practical skills needed to answer vital questions and join in creating a more just and sustainable world.

 At Loyola University Chicago, sustainability is not trending.
 Sustainability is a living, dynamic, integral part of our Jesuit mission.